Covid 19 coronavirus: Ride-share companies Uber, Ola launch 'mask selfie' facial recognition

 The ride can also be cancelled for any reason, including if the other person isn't wearing a face cover or a mask.

-Driver-partners will be required to wear face masks or coverings per Government regulations, and Uber is also strongly encouraging all riders to wear face masks or coverings while using the app.
+Driver-partners will be required to wear face masks or coverings per Government regulations, and Uber is also strongly encouraging all riders to wear face masks or coverings while using the service.

 Read More